valsdav/ECAL_Weights_MC/PileupMC/README.md

 # Analyse weights distribution: by strip

-## Plot weights mean and pileup effect

-The next step of the analysis is the extraction of mean weights for different PU values for all the strip.
+The next step of the analysis is the extraction of mean weights for different PU values for all the strips.
 The MC samples of all the crystals that form a strip are merged before extracting the mean of the weights calculated for each event.

 The script **weights_analysis_strips_condor.py** prepares a condor job for each strip.
 The xtals of each strip are read from the DOF file and read by the job from the eos directory containing single xtal files (no need to join the root files before).
-Each job outputs a text file containing the weights means for each PU and each signal amplitude.
+Each job outputs one text file for each signal amplitude containing the weights means for each PU.

 The macro used to calculate the mean weights for each pileup in the condor job is **weights_analysis_stripsDF.cpp**.
 To compile it for lxplus6 (with updated Root 6.17 Dataframe):